 User Groups define levels of access to features in your system.
 A User Group is a set of permissions that determines what group members have access to and what they can do while in NeonCRM.
 Each System User must be assigned to a User Group.

 As many as 10 System Users can be logged in at the same time, but you can create an unlimited number of system users.

 Your system comes with three default user groups:

-System User has access to everything except the System Settings and Forms & Pages Tabs
+User has access to everything except the following:

 You cannot edit the default user groups, but you can create your own custom User Groups/Permissions, as described below.

 You may want to create different User Groups based on what your staff will be doing with the system.

 To add new User Groups, navigate to: Settings cog > User Groups.

 Click New User Group to create custom user groups with specific permissions that you define.

 Name it, and add a code for internal reference.
 If you define a Parent User Group, the group inherits the permissions from that level.
 It also organizes it in the list you just saw.
 Description is just for your own reference.